Code-Institute-Submissions/stream2_project1/README.md

 - Button to print item detail.

 ### Features left to implement
+- Down the line i would like to enable a email function to replace the print function when viewing the app on mobile.
+In this way, a user could email details of missing inventory to police or their insurance company.

 ## Testing

-Cross browser and multi-device testing was employed to test site responsiveness using [BrowserStack](https://www.browserstack.com).
+Cross browser and multi-device testing was employed to test site responsiveness using Google Chrome Developer Tools and [BrowserStack](https://www.browserstack.com).

 User testing was carried out to ensure;
 - All links and buttons worked as desired.
+- User created content was handeled correctly (adding, editing, deletion, display of etc.).

 ## Deployment